acend/helm-basics-training/content/en/docs/02/_index.md

 helm rollback myfirstrelease 2 --namespace <namespace>
 ```

 The replicaCount should be back down to 1 after the rollback.
-Check that with the following command:
+Check if that's true with the following command:

 ```bash
 {{% param cliToolName %}} get pods --namespace <namespace>